Crown Prosecution Service: CPS Areas

 Before a review, these numbered 42 to mirror the police forces (save that CPS London dealt with both of London's territorial police forces).

 CPS Direct

 CPS Direct provides charging advice/authorisation by phone and electronically to police forces at all hours.
-Prosecutors assigned to CPS Direct are remote workers in order to provide support outside of normal business hours.
+Prosecutors assigned to CPS Direct are remote workers to provide support outside of normal business hours.
 Most charging decisions by the CPS are now made by CPS Direct, which then passes the prosecution to the appropriate CPS Area.

 Casework Divisions

 The Casework Divisions deal with prosecutions requiring specialist knowledge and experience: